Sud-ana/tcl_scripting/README.md

 * read_lib
 * read_verilog
 * read_sdc to convert the sdc constraint to open timer format.
-The read_sdc proc achieves the desired functionality by parsing the CLOCKS, INPUTS , OUTPUTS sequentially one after the other
+The read_sdc proc achieves the desired functionality by parsing the CLOCKS, INPUTS , OUTPUTS sequentially one after the other.
+So for this part one needs to understand the syntax of the constraints and develop the proc segmented for each constraint accordingly.